MicrosoftDocs/dataexplorer-docs/data-explorer/business-continuity-overview.md

 ## Next steps

-Learn more with the [business continuity disaster recovery solution](business-continuity-create-solution.md).
+Learn more with the [Create business continuity and disaster recovery solutions with Azure Data Explorer](business-continuity-create-solution.md).